rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 * Sequence

-For a list of predefined distributions, see Section 8.2, “Distributions”.
+For a list of predefined distributions, see '[Distributions](component_reference.md#distributions)'.

 ## Generation Stages